lconcia/life_sciences_ml_at_tacc/docs/section5/llms_in_biology.rst

    patterns.

-2. **Enhanced Model Architecture:** DNABERT-2 improves upon the original model by replacing the original embeddigns with Attention with Linear Biases (ALiBi) embeddings, which overcome limitations with input length and allow the model to handle inputs of unlimited length without performance issues.
+2. **Enhanced Model Architecture:** DNABERT-2 improves upon the original model by replacing the original embeddings with Attention with Linear Biases (ALiBi) embeddings, which overcome limitations with input length and allow the model to handle inputs of unlimited length without performance issues.
 Also, DNABERT-2 incorporates Flash Attention, an optimized mechanism for improved IO to accelerate training and inference and reducing memory requirements.